-This indicative saving is based on a representative consumer on a representative standing offer switching to the representative market offer, as defined in this report.
+&lt;sup>125 This indicative saving is based on a representative consumer on a representative standing offer switching to the representative market offer, as defined in this report.
 Actual savings will depend on individual circumstances.

-This consumption level was calculated from benchmark value published by the AER.
+&lt;sup>126 This consumption level was calculated from benchmark value published by the AER.
 ACIL Allen Consulting, Electricity Bill Benchmarks for Residential Customers, a report to the Australian Energy Regulator, October 2014.